Retrieving

 Principles

 Frequency matters — The more students practice retrieving course material, the better they will learn it.
-While a common strategy is the regular use of quizzing, it requires grading time, especially with the use of short-answer questions.
+While a common strategy is regular quizzing, it requires grading time, especially with short-answer questions.
 Limit your grading workload through the use of auto-graded question types or mixing quizzes with opening or closing questions.
 Align practice with assessments — Use small retrieval practices that ask students to recall the types of information they will need to recall and use on high-stakes exams.
-Require thinking — Retrieval practices can go beyond the recall of basic facts by asking students to do something that applies the facts, such as making a comparison or a quick analysis on a specific point.
+Require thinking — Retrieval practices can go beyond the recall of basic facts by asking students to do something that applies the facts, such as making a comparison or a quick analysis of a specific point.

 Quick Tips